YoSTEALTH/Liburing/README.rst

 Liburing
 ========

-This is a light-weight python wrapper around liburing library, which is a helper to setup and tear-down io_uring instances.
+This is a python wrapper around liburing library, which is a helper to setup and tear-down io_uring instances.

 Install, update & uninstall (Pre-Alpha)